Posts Tagged ‘cabernet’

 Connecticut Blue Flagstone and Concrete

-Last week I helped a family member prep his house for sale.
+Last week I helped a family member prep his house for sale (update 8/10 — it’s now sold).
 I had done some stonework there a few years ago, so to prep it now we just added some sod and mulch.
-It’s always kind of nice to work in the tiny backyards of the Berkeley flats.
-I think family members should all be encouraged to have really small yards.
+The house is in Albany with one of those tiny East Bay backyards, really easy to work in; I think family members should all be encouraged to have really small yards.

 The flagstone here is Connecticut Blue, a sandstone which is not always from Connecticut and only sometimes looks bluish.
 It gets sold in a lot of different shapes and thicknesses out here, popular for creating that East Coast bluestone look.
 We tend to use it when we want to blend in with existing concrete and not put that concrete to shame.
 In this case, we wanted to make the massive former hot tub slab look like an integrated part of the yard, rather than just a massive former hot tub slab.
 We also wanted to make the massive wall of ivy into something other than a massive wall of ivy, but that phase never happened, a project for the future owners, I guess.